 After having these Twice Baked Potatoes, you’ll never want regular baked potatoes again!
-These super easy Twice Baked Potatoes are loaded with sour cream, cheese, bacon, and seasonings!
+These super easy potatoes are loaded with sour cream, cheese, bacon, and seasonings!
 For being such a delicious side, they are SO simple!

 What’s a twice baked potato?
-Essentially, they are baked in the oven like a normal potato, cooled, the insides are spooned out, mixed with cheese, sour cream, bacon, and all kinds of other delicious stuff, put back in the skins, and baked a second time (we even have a Twice Baked Potato Casserole that is delicious!)
+Essentially, they are baked in the oven like a normal potato, cooled, the insides are spooned out, mixed with cheese, sour cream, bacon, and all kinds of other delicious stuff, put back in the skins, and baked a second time.

 How to make Twice Baked Potatoes: